Contreras Gang

-Contreras Gang is a 1991 Philippine action film edited and directed by Pepe Marcos.
+Contreras Gang is a 1991 Philippine action film directed and edited by Pepe Marcos from a story and screenplay written by Humilde "Meek" Roxas, with Nomar Rodavlas as the co-writer of the former.
 The film stars Edu Manzano as the gang leader, along with Rez Cortez, Kevin Delgado, Dindo Arroyo, Willie Revillame and Eric Francisco as the gang members.

-It was one of the entries in the 1991 Metro Manila Film Festival.
+Produced and distributed by Moviestars Productions, the film was theatrically released on December 25, 1991, as one of the entries in the 17th Metro Manila Film Festival.